Chiogros/PipeDrive-connectors-for-GDataStudio/README.md

 # PipeDrive-connectors-for-GDataStudio
-A basic connector for Google Data Studio that connects to PipeDrive API to fetch data.
+Google Data Studio connectors to fetch data from PipeDrive API.

 ## To create a new PipeDrive connector
 First, copy Deals or Pipelines connector.